LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 in a system implemented using a single-pass compiler, the order of the source file terms can and often is significant for proper and successful compilation.
-In these systems, predicates may become available for calling as soon as they are compiled even if the remaining of the source file is yet to be compiled.
+In these systems, predicates may become available for calling as soon as they are compiled, even if the rest of the source file is yet to be compiled.

 The Logtalk compiler reads source files using the Prolog standard ``read_term/3`` predicate.
 This ensures compatibility with any syntax extensions that the used backend may implement.
-In the first compiler stage, all source file terms are read and data about all defined entities, directives, predicates, and grammar rules is collected.
+In the first compiler stage, all source file terms are read, and data about all defined entities, directives, predicates, and grammar rules is collected.
 Any defined :ref:`term-expansion rules <expansion_expansion>` are applied to the read terms.
 Grammar rules are expanded into predicate clauses unless expanded by user-defined term-expansion rules.
-The second stage compiles all initialization goals and clause bodies, taking advantage of the data collected in the first stage, and applying any defined goal-expansion rules.
+The second stage compiles all initialization goals and clause bodies, taking advantage of the data collected in the first stage and applying any defined goal-expansion rules.
 Depending on the compilation mode, the generated code can be instrumented for debugging tools or optimized for performance.
 Linter checks are performed during these two first stages.
 The final step